chilli007123/Dissertation/Proposal.md

 effectiveness of Windows defender we will be able to understand the possible future mitigations to be put in place so that all devices are protected from a multitude of potential viruses.

+Some key things I intend to research are:
+**How well do off the shelf tools evade antivirus?**
+**What are the key characteristics of a virus?**
+**What behaviours cause antivirus to flag a file as malicious?**

 ## Overview of solution:

 There are several off the shelf tools available for generating viruses, and evading detection of AV systems.